Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 The first airship flight took place on 2 July 1900 over Lake Constance.
 Several more Zeppeliners were built over the next fourteen years, some of them for the armed forces.

 Zeppeliners played a certain role in World War I, and were widely used (by Germany in particular) for bombing and reconnaissance.
-They eventually proved vulnerable due to their large target area.
+They Eventually they proved vulnerable due to their large target area.
 In the inter-war years they had a renaissance, but the Hindenburg disaster in 1937 effectively proved the end.

 Quote(s) from the novel